 Employment Opportunities

-Arbor School of Arts and Sciences, a nonprofit, independent, K-8 school situated on a wooded 21-acre campus 20 minutes south of downtown Portland, Oregon, is seeking a full-time middle school math teacher to join us in the 2025-2026 school year.
-The ideal candidate will be a dynamic and flexible individual who is drawn to working closely with curious students within a school dedicated to developing intellect, character, and creativity within a small learning community.
-The successful candidate will also demonstrate a readiness to partner in working toward cultural competency and toward being a truly equitable and inclusive community.
+Arbor School of Arts and Sciences, a nonprofit, independent K-5 school with 190 students, is seeking a K-5 music teacher for the 2025-2026 school year.
+Arbor School is situated on a wooded 21 acre campus 20 minutes south of downtown Portland, Oregon.
+The ideal candidate for this position will be a dynamic and flexible individual who is drawn to supporting the development of young children within a school community dedicated to developing intellect, character, and creativity, and will:

 Qualifications:

-This position is full time and comes with competitive salary and benefits, including 100% employer-paid group medical insurance.
-Salary $57,000 - $94,000 annually, commensurate with experience.
+This position is full time during the academic year and comes with a competitive salary and benefits, including 100% employer-paid group medical insurance, 403B retirement plan with employer match, and full tuition remission for children of faculty.
+Salary commensurate with experience.

 Please send your resume and letter of interest to info@arborschool.org, attention Isaac Enloe.